Do we offer boarding?

 Why should I board my pet at Ross Animal Hospital?

 Boarding your pet at Ross Animal Hospital ensures they will get the best care.
 We have a doctor available if your pet should need any kind of medical attention.
 We have an excellent staff to care for your pet.
 Your pet will get top of the line care at Ross Animal Hospital!

 What does my pet need to be boarded at the clinic?

 For the protection of pets in our care, we require all boarding pets to be up to date on vaccines.
-The vaccines include rabies, distemper, canine flu and bordetella.
-The bordetella vaccine in given every 6 months to dogs.
+The vaccines include rabies, distemper and bordetella.
+The bordetella vaccine is given every 6 months to dogs.
+Canine flu vaccine is recommended but not required.
 Should your pet need vaccines, they can be given at the time of drop off for boarding.
 We strive to keep our clinic flea free.
 All boarding pets will be checked for fleas before entering the kennel area.
 If fleas are found the pet will be given a flea treatment.

 What are the options for pet insurance?

 There are a many options for pet health insurance.
 Some of the companies we recommend are Purina Care Pet Health Insurance, Pets Best Insurance, ASPCA Pet Insurance and VPI Pet Insurance.
 They each have different monthly plans and programs to fit your budget.
 With pet insurance coverage you can focus what’s best for the health or your pet, with fewer worries about cost.
 Please call us for more information.

 What is included in a physical exam?

 A physical exam includes a thorough evaluation of all the systems of the body.